 - 20 – 49 hours = 1 point; 50 – 99 hours = 2 points; 100+ hours = 3 points

 - While students may earn one point after completing 20 hours in an experience, a second point is not able to be earned for the same experience in the same semester until the student’s total hours reach 50; then again when they reach 100.
+When fewer than 50 or 100 hours are submitted at a time, an experience form must be completed in BroncNation for each point.

 - Division I Athletic Team Membership Earns Engaged Learning Points